There's No Such Thing As Vegan Collagen & This PhD & RD Explains Exactly Why

 Why humans rely on collagen (hint: not just for lovely skin).

-When I say collagen, you may immediately think of skin.
+When I say collagen, you may immediately think of skin3.
 And that's very true.
 Collagen is probably most famous for its essential role in skin architecture, elasticity, resilience, and texture (and the gradual loss of those things as you age and lose collagen density).*

 But don't silo this tough triple-helix protein to skin alone.
-Collagen is pivotal to the structure of connective tissues throughout our body, comprising one-third of total body protein in humans.
+Collagen is pivotal to the structure of connective tissues throughout our body, comprising one-third of total body protein4 in humans.
 In other words, collagen is whole-body relevant.
 That's because it's a ubiquitous, critical structural component for our gut, bones, teeth, vasculature (i.e., blood vessels), muscles, tendons, cartilage, organs, etc.

 Can collagen be vegetarian?